caiettia/Thesis-Project/project2/README.md

 we see that as lambda increases the scale of the y-axis increases as well.

 ## Square Root LASSO
 Square Root LASSO is a modification to the LASSO technique, where an L1 penalty is still considered, yet with an objective function of which is a square root.
-This can be represented through the optimization function:
+This can be represented through the minimization of the optimization function:

 minimize $\sqrt{ \frac{1}{n} \sum_{i=1}^n (y_i - y_i^{\hat})^2} + \lambda \sum_{i=1}^p |\beta_i|$